Insider-Trading/newgrounds-gallery-scraper/README.md

 - Allows the user to paste an exported login cookie in JSON format to access private galleries.
 - Dynamically adapts to Newgrounds rate limits when scraping.
 - Lets the user specify a download subfolder via the popup UI.
+- Displays progress for each downloaded file in the popup.

 ## Usage